ksgwxfan/hurdat2parser/README.md

 #### GIS Function
 - Text-delimited format for import in GIS programs
 - Inclusion of ID's and lat/long points; and other attributes
+- KML output for Google Earth or other GIS viewing

 #### Season Objects
 - Allow easy iteration through entire seasons